lvgl/lvgl/docs/intro/add-lvgl-to-your-project/tick.rst

 Tick Interface
 ==============

-LVGL needs a awareness of elapsed time (in milliseconds) for animations and other tasks.
+LVGL needs awareness of elapsed time (in milliseconds) for animations and other tasks.

 .. image:: /misc/intro_data_flow.png
    :scale: 75 %